microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 The Closing event can be used to cancel and/or defer the close of a teaching tip.
 This can be used to keep the teaching tip open or allow time for an action or custom animation to occur.
 When the closing of a teaching tip is canceled, IsOpen will go back to true, however, it will stay false during the deferral.
 A programmatic close can also be canceled.

-**Note: If no placement option would allow a teaching tip to fully to show, teaching tip will iterate through its event lifecycle to force a close rather than display without an accessible close button.
+**Note: If no placement option would allow a teaching tip to fully show, teaching tip will iterate through its event lifecycle to force a close rather than display without an accessible close button.
 If the app cancels the Closing event, the teaching tip may remain open without an accessible Close button.**

 XAML
 ```XAML